NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

-It may be helpful to look at the ``meta.yml`` files for the visionworkbench and stereopipeline feedstock repositories, and install the dependencies of those packages in the isis5.0.1 environment created earier, except for those that we actually plan to build.
+It may be helpful to look at the ``meta.yml`` files for the visionworkbench and stereopipeline feedstock repositories, and install the dependencies of those packages in the isis5.0.1 environment created earlier, except for those that we actually plan to build.

 Synchronize the versions with the existing environment
 ------------------------------------------------------